ayusbhar2/ayusbhar2.github.io/_posts/2023-06-05-network-optimization-case-study.md

 ---
 [Source: Frederick S. Hillier and Gerald J. Lieberman.  *Introduction to Operations Research - 7th ed.*, McGraw-Hill, ISBN 0-07-232169-5]

 A rebel army is attempting to overthrow the elected government of the Russian Federation.
-The United Sttates government has decided to assist its ally by quickly sending troops and supplies to the Federation.
+The United States government has decided to assist its ally by quickly sending troops and supplies to the Federation.
 A plan needs to be developed for shipping the troops and supplies most effectively.
 Depending on the overall measure of performance, the analysis requires formulating and solving a shortest-path problem, a minimum cost flow problem, or a maximum flow problem.

 -------------------------------------------------------------------------------